funilrys/PyTravisCI/docs/source/index.rst

 It has been meant to fit my needs but I hope that it will be useful to others.

-It can only communicate and interpret outputs of the `V3 of the Travis API`_ and was meant to be used as an imported module than something else.
+It can only communicate and interpret outputs of the `V3 of the Travis API`_ and was meant to be used as an imported module rather through a CLI.

-It has nothing to do with `the ruby version of the Travis client`_ and will never have similarities
+It has nothing to do with `the ruby version of the Travis client`_ and may never have similarities
 (except maybe if one develops a CLI out of this) with it.